U.S. Air Force linguist breaks barriers during Mobility Guardian 2023

 |0

-This work, U.S. Air Force linguist breaks barriers during Mobility Guardian 2023 [Image 4 of 4], by TSgt Alexander Cook, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force linguist breaks barriers during Mobility Guardian 2023, by TSgt Alexander Cook, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT